toxickboy/formver/README.md

 The application captures video from the webcam and feeds it into the **MediaPipe PoseLandmarker** model, which runs entirely in the browser.
 This model detects the 3D coordinates of the user's body joints.

 When the user completes a repetition (e.g., reaching the bottom of a squat), the application captures the current joint angles and sends them to a **Genkit flow**.
-This flow uses the **Gemini AI model** to compare the user's angles to the "ideal" angles defined for that exercise.
+This flow uses the **OpenAI GPT-4 model** to compare the user's angles to the "ideal" angles defined for that exercise.

 The AI generates personalized, constructive feedback, which is then sent to a **Text-to-Speech (TTS) flow** to be converted into audio.
 The feedback text is displayed on the screen, and the audio is played back to the user.